 For many ecological studies that employ GAMs, a primary objective is predicting future states (Ward et al. 2014, Kaplan et al. 2016, Clark et al. 2020, Malick et al. 2020, Koolhof et al. 2021).
 However, a lingering issue in using GAMs for forecasting is the way in which smooth functions predict outside the range of training data.
 Many of the smooths used in ecological GAMs have zero second derivatives at the boundaries, meaning they will linearly extrapolate beyond the last observation (Elith et al. 2010, Zurell et al. 2012).
 This projection of a straight line indefinitely into the future can produce unrealistic forecasts, particularly if the estimated function ‘wiggles’ (i.e. exhibits a pronounced change in the response-predictor relationship) near the boundary (Figure 1 top).
-There are technical solutions to help with this problem, for example by extending the evaluation of the ‘wiggliness’ penalty into the range of values that we wish to forecast (i.e. weeks or years ahead of the training data) or by forcing the smooth to use the last observed value when forecasting by imposing a first derivative penalty (Figure 1 bottom).
+There are technical solutions to help with this problem, for example by extending the evaluation of the ‘wiggliness’ penalty into the range of values that we wish to forecast (i.e. weeks or years ahead of the training data) or by forcing the smooth to use the last observed value with fixed uncertainty intervals when forecasting by imposing a first derivative penalty (Figure 1 bottom).
 However, these modifications are insufficient to generate robust ecological forecasts with appropriate probabilistic uncertainties as they do not adequately capture the temporal dependence in the data (see examples in Appendix S1 in Supporting Information).

 Figure 1: Estimated trends and forecasts from two GAMs applied to a discrete time series.
 In the top panel, a thin plate regression spline with a penalised second derivative is used for the trend, leading to a smooth function (top left) and linear extrapolation when forecasting (top right).
 In the bottom panel, the trend penalty is placed on the first derivative, resulting in flat extrapolation when forecasting.
 Trend shading shows 95% confidence intervals, while forecast shading shows 95% and 68% credible intervals.
 Both models were fitted to a simulated seasonal discrete time series in R using the mgcv package with the general formula: y ~ s(year,) + s(season, bs = ‘cc’) + ti(season, year), family = nb()).

 In this paper we outline a Bayesian dynamic GAM (DGAM) that provides a general solution to the problem of estimating smooth functions while generating reliable forecasts for discrete time series.
-The approach is simple: for univariate series we augment the GAM linear predictor with a latent dynamic trend to capture the series’ temporal evolution process (either as a random walk or an autoregressive process up to order 3).
+The approach is simple: for univariate series we augment the GAM linear predictor with a latent dynamic component (capturing temporal dependencies among subsequent states) to capture the series’ temporal evolution process (either as a random walk or an autoregressive process up to order 3).
 For modelling multivariate time series, we accommodate dependencies among series’ temporal trends in a parsimonious way using a dynamic latent factor model.
 We introduce our associated R package mvgam (https://github.com/nicholasjclark/mvgam), which provides the following key functions:

 Estimate parameters of a dynamic GAM in a Bayesian Markov Chain Monte Carlo framework via the Gibbs sampling software JAGS (Plummer 2003, Wood 2016)